A Deep Learning-Based Fully Automated Pipeline for Regurgitant Mitral Valve Anatomy Analysis From 3D Echocardiography: Methods

 \subsection{Pipeline Implementation}

-We implemented a fully automatic pipeline (Fig. \ref{fig:pipeline}), embedding the trained 3D CNN, for MV segmentation and morphological characterisation.
-The 3D CNN is fed by 3DTEE images at end-systole and segments the MV by separately recognising the mitral annulus, the anterior leaflet and the posterior leaflet.
-Given the multi-class segmentation mask provided by 3D CNN (Fig. \ref{fig:pipeline}, Segmentation), the implemented pipeline allows to (i) smooth and correct the predicted segmentation (Fig. \ref{fig:pipeline}, Refinement), (ii) calculate the position and orientation of the valve, (iii) detect MV anatomical landmarks, (iv) build an approximate model of the coaptation line (Fig. \ref{fig:pipeline}, extract MV Features) and (v) quantify MV anatomy (Fig. \ref{fig:pipeline}, Quantification of MV Anatomy).
+A fully automatic pipeline (Figure \ref{fig:pipeline}) was implemented, embedding the trained 3D CNN, for \gls{mv} segmentation and morphological characterization.
+The 3D CNN analyzes \gls{3dtee} images at end-systole and segments the \gls{mv} by separately recognizing the mitral annulus, the anterior leaflet and the posterior leaflet.
+Given the multi-class segmentation mask provided by 3D CNN (Figure \ref{fig:pipeline}, Segmentation), the implemented pipeline allows to (i) smooth and correct the predicted segmentation (Figure \ref{fig:pipeline}, Refinement) (ii) build a model of the coaptation line, (iii) detect \gls{mv} anatomical landmarks (Figure \ref{fig:pipeline}, extract \gls{mv} features), and (iv) quantify \gls{mv} anatomy (Figure \ref{fig:pipeline}, Quantification of \gls{mv} Anatomy).